utkarshbankar/microfrontend-mf/README.md

 most of the things are same, webpack confing is there and other details like utils to load the remote app creating bootstraping module and route.

+## Adding new application
+- create new application without routing.
+- add the webpack config files.
+- update the angular json file.
+- now update the shell app to load the app dynamically in side shell's one of the component.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.